Teichlab/thymus_spatial_atlas/README.md

 ## Data Release

-All datasets associated with this manuscript can be found here - (tbd soon)
+All datasets associated with this manuscript can be found here - [data](https://cellxgene.cziscience.com/collections/fc19ae6c-d7c1-4dce-b703-62c5d52061b4)

 ## Citing Our Work